Daily Jobs › Project Management

 Social loafing can cause a wide range of problems for organizations, ranging from the mildly annoying to the downright dangerous.
 Thus, it’s important for us to take all the necessary steps to prevent, or eliminate, this harmful phenomenon from happening in our own organizations.

 So, why does social loafing occur in the first place?
-If we want to be able to solve this issue, we need to understand the root causes first.
+If we want to be able to solve this issue, we need to understand the root causes first (via root cause analysis, for example).
 Only after we’ve understood them can we formulate proper, targeted responses.

 In this section, we’re going deeper into the causes of social loafing.